noDiego/whatsapp-claude-gpt/README.md

 ```

 This command has no additional parameters.
 Once sent, any subsequent messages will be treated as the beginning of a new conversation, without consideration for what was discussed previously.
 This can enhance the relevancy and accuracy of the chatbot's responses moving forward.

+## Updates in Version 1.1.0

+With this latest update, the bot has gained the ability to understand and respond to voice messages.
+Users can now send voice messages to the bot, and it will transcribe and interpret them as part of the conversation.
+Additionally, if a user requests an audio response, the bot can generate and send a voice message in reply.

+**Removed Feature:**
+- The `-speak` command has been removed.
+It is no longer necessary due to the new functionality of handling voice messages directly.

+This enhancement improves the bot's interactivity and makes conversations more natural and engaging.

+## Updates in Version 1.1.1
+In this version, we have made the following enhancements:

+- **Default Communication Language**: A new environment variable, `PREFERRED_LANGUAGE`, has been introduced.
+This allows users to specify a default language for the bot to use when communicating.
+If left empty, the bot will automatically detect and respond in the language of the chat it is replying to.
+- **Configuration Management**: Users are now required to set configurations in the `.env` file instead of directly modifying the `config/index.ts` file.
+This change aims to simplify the setup process and improve manageability.

 ## Final Notes